EverQuest: Classes

-EverQuest featured fourteen playable character classes upon release in 1999, with two others - Beastlord and Berzerker - added in the Shadows of Luclin (2001) and Gates of Discord (2004) expansions, respectively.
-Each class falls within one of four general categories based on playstyle and the type of abilities they use, with certain classes being restricted to particular races.
+EverQuest featured fourteen playable character classes upon release in 1999, with two others - Beastlord and Berserker - added in the Shadows of Luclin (2001) and Gates of Discord (2004) expansions, respectively.
+Each person falls within one of four general categories based on playstyle and the type of abilities they use, with certain classes being restricted to particular races.

 Melee classes are those which fight at close quarters and often use direct physical attacks as opposed to magic.
-These include the Warrior, a tank-based character which wears heavy armor and is designed to take damage for its group using a taunt ability; the Monk, a character which uses a combination of martial arts and barehanded fighting techniques; the Rogue, a combination of thief and assassin classes which can sneak and hide in the shadows as well as steal from enemies; and the Berserker, a strong fighter who specialize in two-handed weapons such as axes and are able to enter a state of increased fury and power.
+These include the Warrior, a tank-based character which wears heavy armor and is designed to take damage for its group using a taunt ability; the Monk, a character which uses a combination of martial arts and barehanded fighting techniques; the Rogue, a combination of thief and assassin classes which can sneak and hide in the shadows as well as steal from enemies; and the Berserker, a strong fighter who specializes in two-handed weapons such as axes and are able to enter a state of increased fury and power.

 Priest classes are primarily healers who learn magic that can heal their allies or themselves.
-The Priest classes are made up of the Cleric, a heavily specialized support class that wears heavy armor and is adept at healing and strengthening their allies; the Druid, a magic-user who draws power from nature which can restore the vitality and magic power of their teammates; and the Shaman, tribal warriors who draw upon the spirit realm to heal, empower those around them, and weaken their enemies.
+The Priest classes are made up of the Cleric, a heavily specialized support class that wears heavy armor and is adept at healing and strengthening their allies; the Druid, a magic-user who draws power from nature which can restore the vitality and magic power of their teammates; and the Shaman, a tribal warrior who draws upon the spirit realm to heal, empower those around them, and weaken their enemies.